-Why should you build a self-balancing robot?
+Why build a self-balancing robot?

 A Brief Overview